kojof/project-myreads-starter/README.md

  |-- App.test.js - Used for testing.
 Provided with Create React App.
  Testing is encouraged, but not required.
  |-- BooksAPI.js - A JavaScript API for the provided Udacity backend.
+ |-- Book.js - Renders a Book Item
+ |-- BookShelf.js - Contains the main business logic to render a book
+ |-- Main.js   - Displays a list of books under different shelves
+ |-- Search.js - Allows the user to search for books
  Instructions for the methods are below.
  |-- index.js - You should not need to modify this file.
 It is used for DOM rendering only.
  |-- index.css - Global styles.
 You probably won't need to change anything here.